GateNet-IO/docs.gatenet.io/docs/staking-user-guide/authorisingGateTokens.md

 ![confirm-screen](/img/staking-user-guide/confirm-screen.png)

-At this point, the wallet has Unlocked GATE tokens for use with the smart contract.
+At this point, the wallet has authorised GATE tokens for use with the smart contract.
 The popup windows can be closed.